syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-You can download the source code of this demo from here [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/Generate-DataFormItems-for-Dictionary-loaded-in-Xamarin-DataForm)
+You can download the source code of this demo from [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/generate-dataformitems-for-dictionary-loaded-in-xamarin-dataform)